carpentries/carpentrycon/roles_and_responsibilities.md

 ### CarpentryCon Volunteers

-Any member of the community who is not already involved in one of the aforementioned organization roles can choose to become conference volunteers.
+Members of the community who are not already involved in one of the aforementioned organization roles can choose to become conference volunteers.
 You can see a few [responsibilities listed here (from 2018)](https://github.com/carpentries/carpentrycon/edit/master/CarpentryCon-2018/volunteers.md) that you can take up closer to the event or during the event.

 ### Welcome Team